CARE: Co-Attention Network for Joint Entity and Relation Extraction: Experiments

 \subsection{Setup}

 \paragraph{Datasets.} We evaluate the performance of our model on three entity-relation extraction datasets NYT \citep{riedel2010modeling}, WebNLG \citep{gardent2017creating} and SciERC \citep{luan2018multi}.
 The NYT dataset is a large-scale dataset for entity-relation extraction, which is collected from news articles from The New York Times and annotated by distant supervision, including 24 relation types.
 The WebNLG dataset was originally created for natural language generation tasks and was applied as a relation extraction dataset by \citet{zeng2018extracting}, including 246 relation types.
 The SciERC dataset is collected from the abstracts of 500 artificial intelligence papers and used to build scientific knowledge graphs, including 6 entity types and 7 relation types.
-For all the datasets, we use the same split as the previous work \citep{yan2021partition}. \paragraph{Evaluation Metrics.} Following previous work, we evaluate the model using partial matching on the NYT and WebNLG datasets, where only the last word of an entity is annotated in the dataset.
+For all the datasets, we use the same split as the previous work \citep{yan2021partition}. \paragraph{Evaluation Metrics.} Following the previous work \citep{yan2021partition}, we evaluate the model using partial matching on the NYT and WebNLG datasets, where only the last word of an entity is annotated in the dataset.
 On the SciERC dataset, models are evaluated using strict matching, where the full span of an annotated entity is used.
 For evaluation metrics, we report Micro-F1 scores for NER and RE respectively.
 For the evaluation criteria for NER, an entity is considered correct only if its type and boundary are correct.
-For the evaluation criteria for RE, the predicted entity-relation triples are correct only when the entity types, entity boundaries and relation types are both correct. \paragraph{Implementation details.} In order to make a fair comparison with existing methods, for the NYT and WebNLG datasets, we use bert-base-cased \citep{devlin2019bert} as the pretrained model.
-For the SciERC dataset, we use scibert-scivocab-cased \citep{beltagy2019scibert} as the pretrained model.
+For the evaluation criteria for RE, the predicted entity-relation triples are correct only when the entity types, entity boundaries and relation types are both correct.
+We run three times with different random seeds on each dataset and take the average as the result. \paragraph{Implementation details.} To ensure fair comparison with existing methods, we employ bert-base-cased \citep{devlin2019bert} for the NYT and WebNLG datasets, and scibert-scivocab-cased \citep{beltagy2019scibert} for the SciERC dataset.